MidnightMasha69/Neta.WebPage.CSharp/README.md

     + added footer and some tweaks to navigation menu. - 4/26/2018 19:57 PM

     v0.041 - Added copyright symbol and name to footer. - 4/28/2018 4:44 PM

+    v0.05 - From now i wont describe a lot of additions or changes maybe a little info or even zero but only version tags so more things can made with less time. - 6/10/2018 9:43 PM